ghi-electronics/BrainPad-Docs/go-beyond/components/display.md

 * BrainPad.Display.ShowOnScreen() - Writes the entire display buffer to the display.
 Used to show what has been drawn to the screen buffer on the display.

-The above display commands only affect the BrainPad's display's memory/buffer, and must be 'committed' to the display by running the method BrainPad.Display.ShowOnScreen().
+The above commands only affect the BrainPad's display memory (or buffer) and will not be shown on the display until BrainPad.Display.ShowOnScreen() is executed.

-The display methods below have the ShowOnScreen() method built in and don't require the use of BrainPad.Display.ShowOnScreen().
-Keep in mind though that these methods also clear the entire screen before displaying new text.
-The following commands run 3 methods consecutively: BrainPad.Display.ClearScreen(), BrainPad.Display.Draw..., and finally BrainPad.Display.ShowOnScreen().
+The methods below have the ShowOnScreen() method built in and don't require the use of BrainPad.Display.ShowOnScreen().
+These methods also clear the entire screen before displaying new text.
+The following commands run three methods consecutively: BrainPad.Display.ClearScreen(), BrainPad.Display.Draw..., and finally BrainPad.Display.ShowOnScreen().

 * BrainPad.Display.DrawNumberAndShowOnScreen(int x, int y, long number) - Clears the screen, draws a number of type long at the given x and y coordinates, and displays the number on the BrainPad display.